gisaia/ARLAS-server/docs/docs/arlas_security.md

 They are strings of characters with a specific formatting that are expected to be found in the access token and/or permission token
 (RPT: requesting party token) in specific claims.

-### Protection of ARLAS WUI dashboards: groups
+### Protection of ARLAS dashboards and data

+Important: to access a functional dashboard, a user needs access to the dashboard **and** to the data.

+#### Dashboard access

-By default dashboards are only viewable and editable by their creator (owner).
+By default dashboards can viewed and edited by their creator (owner) only.
 One can share (view and/or edit rights) a dashboard with any group of users they already belong to, e.g. if `userA` belongs to groups `grp1` and `grp2`, they can share their dashboards with part or all of these groups, and these groups only.

 It implies that prior to sharing a dashboard, groups must be created and assigned to users.
 This is done by assigning specific roles whose names are formatted as `group/config.json/GRPNAME`, e.g. `group/config.json/spot6`(in this example, the group name is `spot6` and will be displayed as such in ARLAS hub).

-A good practice is to assign data protection headers to these roles in order to enforce an even better protection level, e.g.:

-- `group/config.json/spot6`
-- `h:column-filter:spot6_*:*`
+#### Data access

+A user with the role `role/data/all` accesses all collections.
+It is possible to create a permission (e.g. `h:column-filter:spot6:*`) and link it to a role (`role/data/spot6`).
+Users having that role **but not** `role/data/all` will only access the collection of the permission (`spot6`).
+The permissions on the data are cumulatives, for instance a user having role `role/data/spot6` and role `role/data/spot7` accesses collections `spot6` and `spot7`.

 ### Protection of ARLAS APIs: rules
 The actions a user can do, i.e. API endpoints and HTTP verbs, can be limited to a configurable list of URIs.